-The DWG 2016 High Wind Low Load (HWLL) case was used as the starting base case for the reliability analysis.
+The Dynamics Working Group (DWG) 2016 High Wind Low Load (HWLL) case was used as the starting base case for the reliability analysis.
 The collector systems and dynamic models provided by the Resource Entities through Resource Asset Registration Forms (RARFs) or Full Interconnection Study (FIS) stability reports were used to represent Panhandle wind generation projects.
-This study considered all Panhandle generation projects that satisfy the requirements of ERCOT Planning Guide Section 6.9, Addition of Proposed Generation Resources to the Planning Models, as of September 9, 2015.
-Table 3.1 includes a summary of wind generation capacity that satisfies ERCOT Planning Guide Section 6.9 connected to each Panhandle transmission network station.
-Conventional generation resources in West Texas, including Oklaunion, Permian Basin, Antelope/Elk, and Morgan Creek were de-committed to simulate the most stressed system condition from a voltage stability and system strength perspective.
-All of the CREZ series capacitors were modeled in-service except for Rocky Mound2.
+This study considered all Panhandle generation projects that satisfy the requirements of PG 6.9 as of September 9, 2015.
+Table 3.1 includes a summary of wind generation capacity that satisfies PG 6.9 connected to each Panhandle transmission network station.
+Conventional generation resources in west Texas, including Oklaunion, Permian Basin, Antelope/Elk, and Morgan Creek were de-committed to simulate the most stressed system condition from a voltage stability and system strength perspective.
+All of the CREZ series capacitors were modeled inservice except for Rocky Mound.
 When simulating Panhandle output at less than full capacity (to identify reliability limits), the output of all Panhandle resources was proportionally reduced.

-The 2017 UPLAN case from the 2014 Regional Transmission Plan3 was used as the starting base case for economic analysis to identify the Panhandle annual generation output, curtailment if any, and annual production costs for the entire ERCOT Region.
-An SPWG 2016 case was used as the starting base case for short circuit analysis.
+The 2017 UPLAN case from the 2014 Regional Transmission Plan was used as the starting base case for economic analysis to identify the Panhandle annual generation output, curtailment if any, and annual production costs for the entire ERCOT Region.
+A System Protection Working Group (SPWG) 2016 case was used as the starting base case for short circuit analysis.
 Case modifications and assumptions applied for the economic and short circuit analyses were consistent with those applied for the reliability analysis (as identified above).